Once upon a time, there was a girl named Peregrina. Peregrina was from a different planet—a planet called Phosimare. Only she did not realize this.

 Instead, her reality was the aching loneliness she felt every day.
 It dragged her down.
-It turned her inward.
+And it turned her inward.
 It tinted all her dreams with an ashen, sooty hue.

 The more Adelphia spoke about Phosimare and Ama, the more Peregrina began to hope and believe it might be true.
-The more she began to believe that perhaps her life could be different—that the glimpses and memories of light and something that felt like joy might not just be naive whimsies but that they might actually point to a possible life she could have.
+And the more she began to believe that perhaps her life could be different.
+She felt that the glimpses and memories of light and something that felt like joy might not just be naive whimsies but that they might actually point to a possible life she could have.

-Adelphia showed Peregrina how to return to Phosimare, and finally Peregrina made her first trip there.
+Adelphia showed Peregrina how to return to Phosimare.
+And finally Peregrina made her first trip there.
 Once she arrived, she was amazed.
 The moment she stepped onto Phosimare, she knew that this was her home.
 And the moment she had her first taste of delicious Ama, she recognized instantaneously that this is what she had been searching for her whole life.
 The moment she tasted it, a wave of relief, fulfillment, peace washed over her.
 She was home.
-She had found the missing piece at last.
+And she had found the missing piece at last.